Leadership in the team: Sociable company

 Each area has a different view of the business world.
 It is natural that salespeople find the truth different from their customers' challenges, rather than a production that gets into delivery problems with cautious sales planning in the face of unexpected customer demand.

 It is important to discuss the emerging conflicts emotionally in order to solve this situation together, rather than to stifle them by means of blame or refusal.
 Conflicts help illuminate aspects that are otherwise deliberately or unconsciously blown out in order to obtain an apparent security for decisions.

 Everyone desires respect for themselves.
 A self-evidentness, which is very easily attributed to itself and perceived by its own blind spot.
 Every meeting with colleagues and employees proves us daily how difficult or unconsciously we deal with others with disrespect.

-However, posters in meeting rooms gently point to improvement through effective meetings with platitudes such as "making excuses," "punctuality," "active listening."
-Although this has been developed in high-engagement working groups and has been accompanied by executives as sponsors with external support, such "rules and regulations" quickly lead to disillusionment.
-Often, because one expects it from colleagues as a matter of course and looks very tolerant about their own behavior.
+In the meeting rooms, posters gently point out improvement to us through effective meetings with platitudes such as “making excuses”, “punctuality”, “active listening”.
+Even if this was worked out in working groups with a lot of commitment and accompanied by executives as sponsors with external support, such "rules and regulations" very quickly lead to disillusionment.
+Often because colleagues take it for granted and look very tolerant of their own behavior.